 Lead In DC Drinking Water

 Lead has been a major problem in DC's drinking water for several decades.
 DC had a major lead crisis in the early 2000’s, so this contaminant is something we like to look out for.
 According to this years report, 10% of the samples tested for lead had concentrations over 3 parts per billion.
-There were 229 samples collected over a monitoring period from January to December, and 5 samples had lead levels over the EPA action level of 15 parts per billion.
-However, EPA, CDC, and American Academy of Pediatrics all agree that there is no safe level of lead for children.
+There were 118 samples collected over a monitoring period from January to June, and 3 samples had lead levels over the EPA action level of 15 parts per billion.
+EPA, CDC, and the American Academy of Pediatrics all acknowledge that there is no safe level of lead for children.
 It’s also important to note that many of DC’s homes were built with lead plumbing and lead fixtures, so the relatively small sample size may not necessarily reflect the scope of the lead problem in DC.
 We've linked a map of the identified lead service lines throughout Washington, DC.
 We highly recommend that DC residents take advantage of the city’s free lead test program.
 To get a free lead test kit, just call 202-612-3440 or email email@example.com.

 Disinfection Byproducts in DC Drinking Water